backdrop-contrib/slide_show_recipe/README.md

  - A Slideshow content type
  - A view using Flexslider and Flexslider Views module to display Slideshows.
 For the slideshow images also added an image style.
  - A Flexslider configuration file for this slideshow.
+ - Three sample slideshow content
+ - Added some CSS to look nice using CSS Injector module.

  While some users may be happy with the configuration of this Slideshow feature exactly as defined in the recipe.
 We expect that most users will use